browserengineering/book/book/embeds.md

     	eval src/pyduktape.c:1 preventsyield
 :::

-If you see this error, this means you need to go find where you need to write `window.Node` instead of `Node`.
+If you see this error, it means you need to find where you need to write `window.Node` instead of `Node`.
 You'll also need to modify `EVENT_DISPATCH_JS` to prefix classes with `window`:

 ``` {.python}
 EVENT_DISPATCH_JS = \